Weather Apps for Photographers - Essential Guide

 I use this as a cross reference if I think there may be a chance of mist and to double check dew point temperate against other apps.

-Clear outside on IOS App Store
+Clear outside on IOS App Store Not available on Android.

 BlitzortungLive: Lightning Tracker